 Shimon Peres had argued for a pre-war nuclear demonstration to deter the Arabs.
 Arab strategies and war aims in 1967 may have been restricted because of a fear of the Israeli "bomb in the basement," the undeclared nuclear option.
 The Egyptians planned to capture an eastern strip next to the Suez Canal and then hold.
 The Syrians did not aggressively commit more forces to battle or attempt to drive through the 1948 Jordan River border to the Israeli center.
-Both countries seemed not to violate Israel proper and avoided triggering one of the unstated Israeli reasons to employ nuclear weapons.73 Others discount any Arab planning based on nuclear capabilities.74 Peres also credits Dimona with bringing Anwar Sadat to Jerusalem to make peace.75 This position was seemingly confirmed by Sadat in a private conversation with Israeli Defense Minister Ezer Weizman.76 her nuclear arsenal fully functional and tested by a deployment.
+Both countries seemed not to violate Israel proper and avoided triggering one of the unstated Israeli reasons to employ nuclear weapons.
+Others discount any Arab planning based on nuclear capabilities.
+Peres also credits Dimona with bringing Anwar Sadat to Jerusalem to make peace.
+This position was seemingly confirmed by Sadat in a private conversation with Israeli Defense Minister Ezer Weizman.

+At the end of the Yom Kippur War (a nation shaking experience), Israel has her nuclear arsenal fully functional and tested by a deployment.
 The arsenal, still opaque and unspoken, was no longer a secret, especially to the two superpowers, the United States and the Soviet Union.